openstack/openstack-manuals/doc/user-guide/source/cli-config-drive.rst

 Note the effect of the
 ``--file /etc/network/interfaces=/home/myuser/instance-interfaces``
-argument that was passed to the :command:`nova boot` command.
+argument that was passed to the :command:`openstack server create` command.
 The contents of this file are contained in the ``openstack/content/0000`` file on the configuration drive, and the path is specified as ``/etc/network/interfaces`` in the ``meta_data.json`` file.

 EC2 metadata format